HEEV/CanNode/README.md

 Code for the a sensor module that communicates over a CAN bus.
 Currently it is targeted for the stm32f042F6 uc, but will probably move to the stm32f042C6.

+### Description of code ###

+Currently all my code is in Src/main.c, this will probably change as time goes by.

 ### How do I get set up? ###

 make sure that gcc-arm-none-eabi is installed.